 Section E: Parliamentary Authority - Robert's Rules of Orders shall govern this organization in all cases to which they are applicable and in which they are not inconsistent with these bylaws.
 Order of Business According to Robert's Rules of Order:

 - 1. Call to Order

 - 2. Roll Call

 - 3. Reading of minutes and previous meeting and their approval

-- 4. Treasurer's Report
+- 4. President's Report

-- 5. Reports of any current committees
+- 5. Executive Officer Reports

-- 6. Report of the President
+- 6. Reports of any Current Committees

-- 7. Announcements

-- 8. Old and/or unfinished business
+- 7. Old Business

-- 9. New Business
+- 8. New Business

-- 10. Adjournment